Cebu Business Park

-Cebu Business Park (CBP) is a 50-hectare master-planned development in Cebu City, Cebu, Philippines.
+Cebu Business Park (CBP) is a 50-hectare master-planned development in Cebu City, Philippines.
 Cebu Holdings, an affiliate of Ayala Land, is currently responsible for the development of Cebu Business Park.
 Integrating business, residential, sports, recreation and leisure facilities, the centerpiece of the business park is the 9-hectare Ayala Center Cebu shopping mall, which draws 60,000 shoppers daily.

 History

 In the late 1980s, the Cebu provincial government headed by Governor Lito Osmeña sold its 45-hectare property used as the Club Filipino golf course to the Ayala Corporation.
 The Cebu Business Park was launched in 1989 with 100 commercial lots for sale, with Ayala Corporation, through its subsidiary, Cebu Holdings, retaining spaces for their own development.
 The development features for the Cebu Business Park were incorporated into the 1990 zoning ordinance of Cebu City.
 Land development work on the business park was completed in 1992.
 The very first building to rise in the park was the Cebu Holdings Center, an office condominium nine stories high, followed by Ayala Center Cebu in 1994, and a Marriott Hotel in 1997 (now a Seda Hotel).